bsv-blockchain/lars/README.md

 ### 6. Funding Your Server Key (Optional)

 If your server key’s Ninja wallet balance is low, LARS offers automatic funding via MetaNet Client or instructions for manual funding.
 Keep at least 10,000 satoshis for stable local operation.

+### 7. Advanced Overlay Configuration & Admin Tools

+LARS now supports **advanced engine configuration** for `@bsv/overlay-express`.
+Through the “Advanced Overlay Engine Config” menu, you can:

+- **Set an admin Bearer token** (`adminToken`) so that you can make use of secured routes like GASP sync or advertisement sync.
+- **Control SPV broadcast behavior** via `throwOnBroadcastFailure`.
+- **Enable or disable logging timers** (`logTime`) and set a custom `logPrefix`.
+- **Fine-tune sync configuration** for each topic through `syncConfiguration`, specifying endpoints, disabling sync (`false`), or using `'SHIP'` for global peer discovery.

+Additionally, the **Admin Tools Menu** lets you invoke the admin-protected routes on your local OverlayExpress instance:

+- **Sync Advertisements**: Calls `/admin/syncAdvertisements` to ensure local ads match your configured topics and services.
+- **Start GASP Sync**: Calls `/admin/startGASPSync` to trigger a manual GASP synchronization.

+If you set a custom `adminToken`, LARS will use it for these admin route calls; otherwise, you’ll be prompted to enter one on demand if your server has auto-generated a random token at runtime.
+Setting a custom one in your config is usually the best bet.

 ## Project Structure